Scriptifex/laura-site/_pages/about.md

 ---
-layout: default
+layout: page
-title: About
+title: About miniml
-permalink: /about/
 ---
-//# About page

-This page tells you a little bit about me.